jeffgortmaker/pyblp/README.rst

 In no particular order, listed below are major features that will hopefully be added to the package in future versions:

-- Solving with logit and nested logit.
-- Tests for identification and overidentifying restrictions.
+- Support for nesting parameters.
 - Parametric bootstrap computation of post-estimation standard errors.
 - Built-in IPOPT support.
 - Built-in support for more fixed point routines.